William Goebel: Heritage and career

-Wilhelm Justus Goebel was born January 4, 1856, to Wilhelm and Augusta Goebelimmigrants from Hanover, Germanyin Pennsylvania.
+Wilhelm Goebel was born January 4, 1856, to Wilhelm and Augusta GoebelGerman immigrants from Hanoverin Pennsylvania.
 (Note: Either in Sullivan County or Albany Township, Bradford County.)
 The eldest of four children, he was two months premature and weighed less than 3 lb.
-His father served as a private in Company B, 82nd Pennsylvania Infantry Regiment, during the American Civil War, and Goebel's mother raised her children alone, teaching them much about their German heritage.
+Goebel's father served as a private in Company B, 82nd Pennsylvania Infantry Regiment, during the American Civil War, and his mother raised her children alone, teaching them much about their German heritage.
 Wilhelm spoke German until the age of six, but he embraced American culture, adopting the English spelling of his name as "William".

-After being discharged from the army in 1863, Goebel's father moved his family to Covington, Kentucky.
+After being discharged from the Union army in 1863, Goebel's father moved his family to Covington, Kentucky.
 Goebel attended school in Covington and was then apprenticed to a jeweler in Cincinnati, Ohio.
-After a brief time at Hollingsworth Business College in mid 1870s, he became an apprentice in the law firm of John W. Stevenson, who had served as governor of Kentucky from 1867 to 1871.
-Goebel eventually became Stevenson's partner and executor of his estate.
-Goebel graduated from Cincinnati Law School in 1877, and enrolled at the Kenyon College in Gambier, Ohio, before joining the practice of Kentucky state representative John G. Carlisle.
+After a brief time at Hollingsworth Business College in mid-1870s, he became an apprentice in the law firm of John W. Stevenson, who had served as governor of Kentucky from 1867 to 1871.
+He graduated from Cincinnati Law School in 1877, and enrolled at the Kenyon College in Gambier, Ohio, before joining the practice of Kentucky state representative John G. Carlisle.
 He then rejoined Stevenson in Covington in 1883, after the death of Stevenson's previous partner.
+He eventually also became the executor of Stevenson's estate.

 Personal characteristics

 According to author James C. Klotter, Goebel was not known as a particularly genial person in public.
 He belonged to few social organizations and greeted none but his closest friends with a smile or handshake.
 He was rarely linked romantically with a woman and was the only governor of Kentucky who never married.
 Journalist Irvin S. Cobb remarked, "I never saw a man who, physically, so closely suggested the reptilian as this man did."
-Others commented on his "contemptuous" lips, "sharp" nose, and "humorless" eyes.
+Others commented on his "contemptuous" lips, "sharp" nose and "humorless" eyes.
 Goebel was not a gifted public speaker, often eschewing flowery imagery and relying on his deep, powerful voice and forceful delivery to drive home his points.
 Klotter wrote, "When coupled to somewhat demagogic appeals and to an occasional phrase that stirred emotions, this delivery made for an effective speech, but never more than an average one."
 While lacking in the social qualities common to politicians, one characteristic that served Goebel well in the political arena was his intellect.
 Goebel was well-read, and supporters and opponents both conceded that his mental prowess was impressive.
 Cobb concluded that he had never been more impressed with a man's intellect than he had been with Goebel's.